vdiflorio/nextgenpb_tutorial/files.md

 * First consider the linear solver backend: two main options can be selected, a direct solver which is stable but much more memory demanding (linear_solver = 'mumps'), and an iterative solver which is far more recommended for large problems (linear_solver = 'lis').

 #### Common LIS Solver Flags:
-These control the solver type, preconditioner, tolerances, and print level
+These control the solver type, preconditioner, tolerances, and the kind of print level.

 | Option       | Description                  |
 | ------------ | ---------------------------- |